Tag Archives: social networks in politics

 Campaigns will use metrics that will drive performance for funding, for sentiment and for votes – but in a more targeted fashion like never before.
 The Obama Campaign does not only have a technical team working, but a video production team, a slew of copywriters and a host of designers.
 I can only imagine that they are on the level of a independent studio in creating appropriate Artifacts for this campaign.
 Continue reading

-Posted in Campaign 2012, Influencer Marketing | Tagged , , , , , | Leave a comment
+Posted in Campaign 2012, Influencer Marketing | Tagged , , , , , | Comments Off on Politics in a World of Social Data – who knows what about whom?

 What will four years from now bring?